MZHeader/MZHeader.github.io/index.md

 Showcasing malware analysis techniques on various samples, as well as sharing some more general DFIR tips & tricks to aid in investigations.

-The tools I use are all freely available, most of which come pre-installed in the FLRAE VM.
+The tools I use are all freely available, most of which come pre-installed in the FLARE VM.

 All samples are available on VirusTotal.